wojtek0126/fetch_render_increment_TS/README.md

  * increment button have to add to counter to given account, no request needed.

 Final go should not take more than 60 min.

+Result: a fail, althought in this particular case it was expected, no excuses.
+Here is the feedback - what I need to improve:
+Remove all duplicates from code - deduplication;
+Breaking into smaller components;
+Using custom hooks;
+Getting to know react-query for RESTful API.